zhedongma/zhedongma.github.io/_pages/publications.md

 * Y. Yang, Q. Huang, __Z.
 Ma__, S. Wang, Z. Xu, L. Jia, and S. Lakshmikanthan, "Improve the Noise Immunity of In-band Communications in Qi Wireless Charging Systems with A Synchronous Rectifier Switching Scheme to Double the Depth of Shift-Keying Modulation," IECON 2023 - 49th Annual Conference of the IEEE Industrial Electronics Society, Singapore, 2023.

 * Y. Yang, Q. Huang, __Z.
 Ma__, S. Wang, Z. Xu, L. Jia, and S. Lakshmikanthan, "A Phase-shift Switching Scheme of Charger Inverter to Improve In-band Communication Reliability in Qi Wireless Charging System," IEEE Wireless Power Technology Conference and Expo 2023.

 * __Z.
-Ma__, Q. Huang, Y. Yang and S. Wang, "A Wireless Charging and NFC Integration Technique Based on High-frequency Impedance Characterization of Wireless Charging Coils," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.
+Ma__, Q. Huang, Y. Yang, and S. Wang, "A Wireless Charging and NFC Integration Technique Based on High-frequency Impedance Characterization of Wireless Charging Coils," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.

 * Y. Lai, Y. Yang, __Z.
-Ma__, Q. Huang, S. Wang and Z. Luo, "Development of Simulation Prediction Techniques for Low Frequency Emissions," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.
+Ma__, Q. Huang, S. Wang, and Z. Luo, "Development of Simulation Prediction Techniques for Low-Frequency Emissions," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.

 * Q. Huang, Y. Yang, __Z.
 Ma__, Y. Lai and S. Wang, "Transformer Structure of Bifilar Primary Winding with Advanced Common Mode Noise Attenuation Performance for Isolated DC-DC Converters," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.

 * __Z.
-Ma__, Y. Yang, J. Yao, S. Wang, H. Sheng, L. Jia, Z. Xu and S. Lakshmikanthan, "Radiated EMI Prediction in Power Converters with Power Cables Based on Cable Antenna Voltage Gain Extraction," in Proceedings of IEEE Symposium on Electromagnetic Compatibility, Signal Integrity and Power Integrity, 2022.
+Ma__, Y. Yang, J. Yao, S. Wang, H. Sheng, L. Jia, Z. Xu, and S. Lakshmikanthan, "Radiated EMI Prediction in Power Converters with Power Cables Based on Cable Antenna Voltage Gain Extraction," in Proceedings of IEEE Symposium on Electromagnetic Compatibility, Signal Integrity and Power Integrity, 2022.

 * __Z.
-Ma__, S. Wang, H. Sheng and S. Lakshmikanthan, "Modeling and Reduction of Radiated EMI due to Ground Impedance in a High-density Active-clamp Flyback Power Adapter," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2022.
+Ma__, S. Wang, H. Sheng, and S. Lakshmikanthan, "Modeling and Reduction of Radiated EMI due to Ground Impedance in a High-density Active-clamp Flyback Power Adapter," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2022.

 * __Z.
 Ma__, J. Yao, S. Wang, H. Sheng, S. Lakshmikanthan and D. Osterhout, "Radiated EMI Reduction with Double Shielding Techniques in Active-clamp Flyback Converters," in Proceedings of IEEE International Joint EMC/SI/PI and EMC Europe Symposium, 2021, pp. 1064-1069.

 * J. Yao, __Z.
 Ma__, Y. Lai and S. Wang, "A Survey of Modeling and Reduction Techniques of Radiated EMI in Power Electronics," in Proceedings of IEEE International Joint EMC/SI/PI and EMC Europe Symposium, 2021.

 * __Z.
-Ma__, J. Yao, Y. Lai, S. Wang, H. Sheng and S. Lakshmikanthan, "Investigate and Improve the Distorted Waveforms for Core Loss Measurement with Arbitrary Excitations," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2021, pp. 1736-1742.
+Ma__, J. Yao, Y. Lai, S. Wang, H. Sheng, and S. Lakshmikanthan, "Investigate and Improve the Distorted Waveforms for Core Loss Measurement with Arbitrary Excitations," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2021, pp. 1736-1742.

 * J. Yao, Y. Lai, __Z.
 Ma__ and S. Wang, "Advances in Modeling and Reduction of Conducted and Radiated EMI in Non-isolated Power Converters," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2021, pp. 2305-2312.